cbondugula/MB-2-2026/patent-applications/patent-002-hipaa-compliant-rag.md

 - A de-identification engine that removes PHI from medical documents before embedding
 - A secure vector database with HIPAA-compliant storage and access controls
 - A compliant retrieval system that filters responses based on user authorization
+- A multi-model validation engine that uses specialized BERT models for medical response verification
 - An audit trail generator that logs all system interactions for regulatory compliance

 **Claim 2**: The system of claim 1, wherein the de-identification engine comprises: